The Tunnels at the End of the Light

 and blinding dreams

-no judgment about
+there is no judgment

 whom we love